-Because of the items commonly found in garages such as wood or paint, it’s recommended to stick with either natural gas or electric heaters.
-Propane could lead to higher safety concerns, so it’s best to play it safe.
+Because of the items commonly found in garages such as wood or paint, it’s recommended to stick with either natural gas or electric garage heaters.
+Propane could lead to safety concerns, so it’s best to play it safe.
 Plus, these two options have some fantastic benefits.

 Cost is benefit number one.
 Take a look at utility prices and consider how often you may be putting your garage heater to work.
 Natural gas can be the more cost-efficient option if you have access to this within your garage.